 We are good people living under a bad government in a time of war.
 Objectivists have argued, properly, that if our government was bad, in the sense of being an aggressor in war, then we should be prepared to suffer the consequences when another country acts in self-defense.
 However, here our government is not the aggressor, it’s the appeaser.
 Do we similarly have to sit back – in the name of the rule of law – and let ourselves be wiped out as collateral damage?
 One argument that has been made is that, because we’ve allowed our government to go down this path, we have to be prepared to accept the consequences.
 But note that the argument is not that we have to accept the consequences in order to preserve the principle of property rights; instead the issue, as I see it, boils down to the preservation of the rule of law.
 So what can be said about that?

 Some have doubted whether Islam can be distinguished in this way, and have told me that the holy books of other religions have similarly violent passages.
-I am not an expert on religion, but what I have seen is that Islam is, today, inciting a significant number of Muslims, on a regular basis, to commit terrorist attacks against the US.
+I am not an expert on religion, but what I have seen is that a belligerent interpretation of Islam is, today, inciting a significant number of Muslims, on a regular basis, to commit terrorist attacks against the US.
 For every attack or planned attack we learn about in the news, imagine how many have been thwarted, that we never hear about.
 There’s probably more to say about this distinction, but to me, a call to kill in the name of Catholicism, today, would pretty much fall on deaf ears the way that “Kill in the name of the blue-green martians” would.

 OK, so much for using good legal arguments to stop the Mosque.
 There is also the option of using bad legal arguments.
 And given that our government won’t declare war or even acknowledge who the enemy is, a bad legal argument is likely what we’d be in for.
 So what we’d ask the government to use is some sort of invalid law, e.g., a land use regulation, to stop the building of the mosque.
 Note that here, if you don’t make a principled distinction between Islam and other ideologies, depending on which invalid law you choose to deploy, you are in danger of setting a precedent that can later be used against any ideology that challenges the government.
 This is what many Objectivists are concerned about: the use of invalid law to stop this mosque as setting a dangerous precedent.
 A few considerations here.